 Periodic inventory systems do not track inventory on a daily basis; rather, they allow organizations to know the beginning and ending inventory levels during a certain period of time.
 These types of inventory control systems track inventory using physical inventory counts.
 When physical inventory is complete, the balance in the purchases account shifts into the inventory account and is adjusted to match the cost of the ending inventory.
 Organizations may choose whether to calculate the cost of ending inventory using LIFO or FIFO inventory accounting methods or another method; keep in mind that beginning inventory is the previous period’s ending inventory.

 There are a few disadvantages of using a periodic inventory system.
 First, when physical inventory counts are being completed, normal business activities nearly become suspended.
 As a result, workers may hurry through their physical counts because of time constraints.
-Errors and fraud may be more prevalent when you implement a periodic inventory system because there is no continuous control over inventory.
+Periodic inventory systems typically don’t use inventory trackers, so errors and fraud may be more prevalent because there is no continuous control over inventory.
 It also becomes more difficult to identify where discrepancies in inventory counts occur when using a periodic inventory control system because so much time passes between counts.
 The amount of labor that is required for periodic inventory control systems make them better suited to smaller businesses.